-The WHRI is one of the UK's leading research-focused higher education institutes.
-We offer world-class research training for our PGR students encompassing discovery and translational research in the areas of cardiovascular pharmacology, Immunology, Endocrinology and Genomics.
+The William Harvey Research Institute is one of the UK's leading research-focused higher education institutes.
+We offer world-class research training for our Postgraduate Research students encompassing discovery and translational research in the areas of cardiovascular pharmacology, immunology, endocrinology and genomics.

 In the area of cardiovascular sciences, a key element of our NIHR Barts Biomedical Research Centre is the creation of a Translational Cardiovascular Medicine Academy.
 Since 2013, this has been enhanced by our BHF 4-year MRes/PhD Programme.
 This provides students of the highest calibre with an opportunity to receive training in cardiovascular science from the molecular and cellular level, to in vivo models to healthy volunteer and patient-based studies.

 Since October 2013 WHRI has been one of nine UK centres hosting a British Heart Foundation 4 year MRes/PhD programme.
 For outstanding applicants this programme consists of an MRes course for the first year of study, providing students with the foundation knowledge and abilities they need to proceed to their cardiovascular PhD training.

 Visit the BHF 4 year MRes/PhD Programme webpage for more information.